Bakuchi (Bakuchiol)

 Topical anti-aging — equivalent to retinol with fewer side effects

-Dhaliwal 2019 (PMID 29947134, Br J Dermatol) randomized double-blind trial in 44 women compared 0.5% bakuchiol cream BID vs 0.5% retinol cream daily for 12 weeks.
-RESULT: Both significantly improved wrinkle surface area and pigmentation with NO statistical difference between bakuchiol and retinol on photoaging metrics.
-However, retinol users reported significantly more facial skin scaling and stinging.
-Bakuchiol functions as retinol mimic without retinoid receptor activation.
+0.5% bakuchiol cream and 0.5% retinol cream both significantly improved wrinkle surface area and pigmentation with no statistical difference on photoaging metrics; however, retinol users reported significantly more facial skin scaling and stinging.
+Bakuchiol functions as a retinol mimic without retinoid receptor activation.

 Sensitive skin tolerability

-Draelos 2020 (PMID 33346506) trial in 60 women (Fitzpatrick I-V, ages 40-65) with sensitive skin (eczema, rosacea, cosmetic intolerance) used bakuchiol cleanser + moisturizer twice daily for 4 weeks.
-Improved skin barrier (TEWL), hydration (corneometry), and photoaging signs without irritation.
+In adults with sensitive skin (eczema, rosacea, cosmetic intolerance), a bakuchiol cleanser + moisturizer improved skin barrier (TEWL), hydration, and photoaging signs without irritation.
 Suitable for sensitive skin populations who can't tolerate retinoids — a clinically meaningful niche given retinoid intolerance is common.

 Anti-acne effects